-The world is slowly opening up again but it looks as if working from home is here to stay.
+Lockdowns are long over and the global pandemic has shifted (thank goodness) but let’s face it, working from home is here to stay.
 Whilst this way of working isn’t exactly new, it can still be challenging, even for the most experienced remote workers!
-Many of us are now seeing our work and personal lives merging in the same space and in a brand new way than ever before.
-So, to help you maintain your wellbeing and create more work-life balance in these strange times, I’ve put together five tips to help reduce loneliness, isolation and anxiety whilst working from home.
+Many of us are now seeing our work and personal lives merging in the same space and over longer periods of time.
+So, to help you maintain your wellbeing and create more work-life balance, I’ve put together five tips to help reduce loneliness, isolation and anxiety whilst working from home.

 5 Ways To Practice Self-Care When Working From Home